 Environment Agency - flood risk maps (external website)

 As the lead local flood authority we are required to report on features or structures that, in our judgement, significantly affect flood risk.
 These can be items such as walls, bridges, screens, pipes and culverts but may also include structures such as cuttings and earthworks.
+We report on the condition and ownership of these assets in a public register, the Flood Risk Asset Register (FRAR).

 The European Regional Development Fund was established by the European Commission to help local areas stimulate their economic development by investing in projects which will support local businesses and create jobs.